|AT A GLANCE||PRICING||HEADLINE|

 Now, you’re probably wondering what the 2, 3, and 4 numbers stand for.
 Well, that’s really just in reference to the thickness of the top layer of Hyper-Elastic Polymer (i.e. Purple 2 uses a 2″ layer, Purple 3 uses a 3″ layer, etc.).
 The Purple 2 is most ideal for back and stomach sleepers.
 Purple says this is the firmest option of the three because you’ll feel a little more of the dense support foam and coils below.

 The Purple 3 is recommended for combo sleepers.
 This model obviously has one extra inch of the polymer material, so sleepers will notice the bed provides a little more pressure relief than the Purple 2.
 And rounding out the models is the Purple 4, which is best for side sleepers and will provide the most immersive experience with the Hyper-Elastic material.

 However, although Purple likes to guide people towards certain models on their website, Slumber Yard team member Matt, who sleeps on the Purple 4 (and loves it), thinks all the new Purple models are good for all types of sleepers.
 He’s a combo sleeper and finds the Purple 4 to be great when he’s on his back or stomach, as well as his side.

-What’s also neat about the new Purple mattresses is that they provide excellent edge support.
-The edge support with the original Purple was just average so the company introduced a 3″ thick, dense foam perimeter around the bed to fix that issue.
+What’s also neat about Purple beds is that they contain dense foam side rails to ensure sleepers feel supported around the edges.
 That’s good news for couples who like to have their own space and not cuddle throughout the night.